Understanding and Defining the Roles

 Similarities and Differences

-In summary – roles informed by Personal or consumer Experience require first-hand experiences and perspectives of service use and diagnosis, often first-hand experiences of loss of personal freedom and identity.
-These roles work primarily with people accessing services for themselves, and hold a greater emphasis on personal autonomy and confidentiality.
+Roles informed by a personal or consumer experience, require first-hand, direct experiences of significant adversity and often service use or, a lack of service access.
+These roles work primarily with people accessing services on behalf of themselves and often hold a greater emphasis on personal autonomy and confidentiality.

-Roles informed by Family/carer perspectives draw on experiences and perspectives of witnessing, walking beside and supporting another person.
-People employed in these roles work primarily with family or significant others of people accessing services, are more likely to experience complexity at times in questions of safety and risk vs autonomy and choice, and often hold a greater emphasis on ‘relational recovery’ – i.e.: a family-inclusive approach to recovery.
+Roles informed by family, carer, or supporter perspectives, draw on experiences and perspectives of witnessing, journeying beside and supporting another person who experiences significant adversity and/or service use.
+People employed in these roles work primarily with family, carers, supporters or kin of people accessing services, and are more likely to experience complexity at times, in questions of safety and risk versus autonomy and choice and often hold a greater emphasis on what we call relational recovery.
+Which is a family inclusive approach to recovery.

 What makes Lived Experience roles effective?